 Textiles: Un-mordanted Wool, Silk, and Cotton.
-(It should also be possible to dye man-made fibers, try it!)
+We will also try some mordanted wool to see if there is a difference.

 Additives and Modifiers: Salt for color fastness, Acid (Vinegar/Lemon/Citric Acid etc.) to modify the color.

 Process

 WARNING!!
 Ammonia irritates the eyes and skin.
 Keep the jar away from you when opening the lid and don't let the fumes from the dye bath get in your face.